tshiven/Caching-Random-Variate/doc/source/api.rst

 .. var:: extern const gsl_rng_type * gsl_rng_deterministic

   This generator deterministically returns its seed.
-Its state consists of a single `unsigned long int` value (typically 32 bits) which is always returned.
-It is very useful for debugging and characterizing the properties of generators.
+Its state consists of a single :data:`unsigned long int` value (typically 32 bits) which is always returned.
+It is useful for debugging and characterizing the properties of generators.